DURGAPRASAD1419/durgaprasad-portfolio/README.md

 🌐 Personal Portfolio Website

-This is my personal portfolio website, built to showcase my skills, projects, experience, and achievements as a developer.
+A modern and responsive personal portfolio website crafted to showcase my skills, projects, experience, and achievements as a developer.
-The website is fully responsive, modern, and designed to highlight my work in a clean and professional way.
+Designed with clean UI/UX principles and optimized for all screen sizes.

 🚀 Features

-Responsive UI – Works smoothly on desktop, tablet, and mobile devices
+Fully Responsive UI – Seamlessly adapts to desktop, tablet, and mobile.

-Home, About, Skills, Projects, and Contact Sections
+Essential Sections – Home, About, Skills, Projects, Contact.

-Smooth scrolling and animations
+Smooth Scrolling & Animations for an elegant browsing experience.

-Project Showcase with links
+Project Showcase with live demos & GitHub links.

-Contact form / Social media integration
+Contact Form & Social Media Integration.

-Clean and modern UI/UX

-Easy to customize and extend
+Clean, Modern, and Customizable Design.

 🛠️ Technologies Used
 Frontend